Alphense Boys

-Alphense Boys is a football club from Alphen aan den Rijn, Netherlands.
-Alphense Boys is currently playing in the Sunday Hoofdklasse A League (5th tier).
+Alphense Boys is a football club based in Alphen aan de Rijn, South Holland, Netherlands.
+Currently members of the Vierde Divisie, the fifth tier of the Dutch football league system, the club was established in 1930.
 The club is known for playing major teams in practice games and for its "passionate" supporters, who initiated major brawls over the years.

 History

 1930s–1970s: Vierde Klasse and minor leagues

 Alphense Boys was founded on 1 juni 1930.
 Initially it played in regional leagues.

 It joined KNVB's Vierde Klasse in 1946.
 In 1949, a major fight erupted at its grounds after two players were removed from the field and it had lost 1–4 against VV Hillegom.
 Supporters fought among themselves, a referee was attacked and a policeman was hit unconscious with a rock.
 The stone throwing supporter was arrested and Alphen found itself playing back in minor leagues.

 In 1967, the Boys played in the Second Regional Division of KNVB Leiden.

 In 1977, Alphen rejoined KNVB's Vierde Klasse.
 First season, in 1978 it already ended second.
 In 1979 it promoted to the Derde Klasse after its first section championship.